 "This is where the theater helps," explained Blanchett.
 "You have to act with your back."

 Perhaps the most difficult part of the job for the actress is not acting, but speaking to the press.
-In a candid moment, Blanchett told Stahl that she found her 60 Minutes interview to be "excruciating."
+In a candid moment, Blanchett tells Stahl that she found her 60 Minutes interview to be "excruciating."

 But the longer the 60 Minutes crew stayed in Australia, the warmer and more trusting the actress became.
-"I don't think she likes being asked personal questions, and I don't think she's that familiar with doing the in-depth interviews that we do,” said Stahl.
+"I don't think she likes being asked personal questions, and I don't think she's that familiar with doing the in-depth interviews that we do," says Stahl.
 "There was a lot of discomfort at the beginning, but she settled down."